Howlend History, Family Crest & Coats of Arms

 Early History of the Howlend family

-Another 191 words (14 lines of text) covering the years 1187, 1147, 1172, 1591 and 1673 are included under the topic Early Howlend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Howlend research.
+Another 97 words (7 lines of text) covering the years 1187, 1147, 1172, 1540, 1600, 1540, 1591 and 1673 are included under the topic Early Howlend History in all our PDF Extended History products and printed products wherever possible.

 Howlend Spelling Variations